 Each April, the

-manages to captivate the horse racing world due to its being amongst the most challenging and ultimately prestigious events in UK sports.
-Taking place at the iconic Aintree racecourse, this draws fans eager to witness the thrilling competition as 40 top-grade horses battle it out on the track.
-Due to there being so many participants, bettors often analyse key factors like the runners' stamina, form, jockey, trainer and jumping ability over fences before making any selections for themselves.
+Grand National is hosted and boasts one of the most challenging and prestigious events in UK sports.
+Taking place at the iconic Aintree racecourse, this event draws fans eager to witness the thrilling competition as 40 top-grade horses battle it out on the track.
+Due to the large number of participants, bettors often analyse key factors such as the runners' stamina, form, jockey, trainer, and jumping ability over fences before making their own selections.

 Which Grand National Numbers Have Won The Most?

-Over the past 23 Grand National outings, there have been a total of 16 different numbers which have gone on to claim victory.
+Over the past 23 Grand National outings, there have been a total of 17 different numbers that have gone on to claim victory.
 The most consistent winning numbers tend to fall between 11 and 29, with these accounting for 12 different champions within this time frame.
-However, there have been a handful of numbers that have stood out as repeat numbers, with 10, 12, 29 and 35 all taking first place twice.
+However, a handful of numbers have stood out as repeat numbers: 10, 12, 29, and 35 each took first place twice, with no number winning three times at the time of writing.
 This makes them some of the most successful and lucky Grand National numbers in recent history.

 Which Grand National Numbers Place Frequently?

-It's not just outright win markets available when it comes to Grand National betting either, with each-way options also being among some of the most popular provided by bookmakers.
-Depending on the platform, these betting sites could offer between 4 and 6 places, with each way bets covering both a win and place within the specific positions.
-Interestingly, over the last 22 years, 8, 25 and 39 have never finished within the top 6 spots.
+It's not just outright win markets available when it comes to Grand National betting, either, with each-way options also among the most popular offered by bookmakers.
+Depending on the platform, these betting sites could offer between 4 and 6 places, with each-way bets covering both a win and a place within the specific positions.
+Interestingly, over the last 23 years, 8, 25, and 39 have never finished in the top 6.

-Alternatively, the number 27 has secured second place on 4 separate occasions, doing so more often than all other numbers.
-However, when considering overall top 6 places, number 37 is the frontrunner, placing in this range 5 times since 2010, with no other number managing to achieve more than 3 top 6
+Alternatively, the number 27 has secured second place on 4 separate occasions, more often than any other number.
+However, when considering the overall top 6 places, number 37 is the frontrunner, placing in this range 5 times since 2010, with no other number achieving more than 3 top 6 Grand National

 Which Grand National Numbers Have Finished The Most Often?

-Since 2000, over 900 horses have competed in the Grand National; however, just over 200 of these have managed to actually cross the finish line.
+Since 2000, over 900 horses have competed in the Grand National; however, just over 200 have actually crossed the finish line.
 Given its record for top 6 finishes, it is no surprise that the number 37 leads the way in race completions.
-Close behind, however, are numbers 10, 24 and 32, all of which have completed the race more than 10 times each.
+Close behind, however, are numbers 10, 24, and 32, all of which have completed the race more than 10 times each.
+If you are interested in seeing which horses have which numbers in upcoming events, we have

 Which Grand National Numbers Struggle to Finish the Race?

-While some Grand National numbers consistently reach the finish line, others have had a much jaded time.
-Over the last 22 editions, numbers 6 and 9 have only managed to complete the race on 4 separate occasions each, making them amongst the most unreliable in terms of actually finishing.
-Numbers in the range of 1 and 9 have generally had a poor record when it comes to completing the Grand National as well, with many of these failing to finish on multiple occasions.
-However, when it comes to 31 specifically, this stands out as especially unlucky, only finishing the race once between the years 2010 and 2024.
+While some Grand National numbers consistently reach the finish line, others have had a much more jaded time.
+Over the last 23 editions, number 9 has only managed to complete the race on 4 separate occasions each, making it the most unreliable in terms of actually finishing.
+Numbers in the range of 1 and 9 have generally had a poor record in the Grand National, with many failing to finish on multiple occasions.
+However, when it comes to 31 specifically, this stands out as especially unlucky, only finishing the race once between the years 2010 and 2025, as it also pulled up in 2025.
+However, in the 2025 edition, the winner, Nick Rockett, was number 3; second place, I Am Maximus, was number 1; and the third-place finisher, Grangeclare West, was number 4.

 What Are The Most Unlucky Grand National Numbers?